kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ```

 > It is assumed that any service created with `spec.preferDualStack: false` is
-> single stack.
+> single-stack.
 Users can change this behavior using admission control web
-> hooks, if they want to default services to dual stack.
+> hooks, if they want to default services to dual-stack.

-##### Creating a New Dual Stack Service
+##### Creating a New Dual-Stack Service

-Users can create dual stack services according to the following methods (in
+Users can create-dual stack services according to the following methods (in
 increasing specificity):
 - If the user prefers dual stack (if available, service creation will not fail if
   the cluster is not configured for dual stack) then they can do one of the